-The Laureen A. Fitzgerald, RSM Scholarship was established by the Board of Trustees of Maria College in honor of Sister Laureen's 34 years as President of Maria College.
-The scholarship is established for the benefit of a student from the Capital District who exemplifies the spirit of the Sisters of Mercy and is based on financial need.
+Established to honor Sister Laureen

+Fitzgerald's service as President of Maria

+College from 1977 through 2012.
+This

+scholarship is awarded (each fall) to a

+student demonstrating both academic

+commitment and financial need.
+The

+scholarship is established for the benefit of

+a student from the Capital District who

+exemplifies the spirit of the Sisters of Mercy

+and is based on financial need.